-Whilst Loughborough University does not support unpaid placements, within certain highly competitive sectors these opportunities are common place and are on the rise.
+Whilst Loughborough University does not support unpaid placements such opportunities are common place and are on the rise.
 By providing these funds we aim to make these types of placements a realistic aspiration for students who may not otherwise consider them or would have difficulties supporting themselves.

 Applications for the bursary will open later in the academic year.
-Please check on this page to know when the applications are open and complete the Declaration of Interest form once it is available.
+Please check back on this page to find out when and to complete the Declaration of Interest form once it is available.

 What to do if you're unsure whether you're eligible